 He arrived here in the Summer of 2022 as a juvenile, and was brought by the Ministry of Environment.
 His story is quite strange, as he was turned over by a man saying that a wild coati showed up at his house.
 Coatis are taken out of their environment for people to keep as pets when they are still babies, but when they grow up, coatis become more aggressive and are quickly abandoned.

 This Tayra is called Igu.
 Until now we have not had many Tayras in amaZOOnico, as these animals are usually very shy and avoid contact with people.
 Igu is also very intelligent and gets bored quickly.
-That's why we regularly make him enrichments (little puzzles that he needs to solve to get food) to keep him busy.
+That's why we regularly make him enrichments (little puzzles that he needs to solve to get food).
 Before Igu came here he was kept as a pet.
 He has an injury to his hind leg and is receiving physiotherapy.
 Due to his history, Igu is very curious and playful and likes to stay at the fence of his enclosure to enjoy the attention of volunteers and visitors.

 With your help we can give Igu the best possible life.